Precision tools including a caliper and magnifying glass for design verification and validation.

 Verification and validation shouldn’t be an afterthought you rush through at the end of your development cycle.
 The most successful teams integrate testing from the very beginning.
 Don’t just test the final product; test prototypes and get user feedback throughout the development process.
 This iterative loop allows you to catch design flaws, usability issues, and unmet needs when they are still easy and inexpensive to fix.
 Engaging with end-users early and often provides invaluable insights that can guide your design decisions, ensuring that the product you’re building is one people can and want to use.
 This continuous feedback helps confirm you’re on the right track at every stage.

-Maintain Realistic Test Conditions and Document Everything
+Keep Tests Realistic and Document Everything

 For your validation to be meaningful, it needs to reflect reality.
 Whenever possible, validation should include testing by the people who will actually use the product, either in a simulated environment or during real-life use.
 This ensures the product performs as intended under practical conditions, not just in a controlled lab setting.
 Alongside realistic testing, thorough documentation is non-negotiable.
 Every plan, input, output, test, and change must be clearly written down and saved.
 This creates a transparent and traceable record that is essential for regulatory submissions.
 The FDA’s Design Controls guidance emphasizes this, as clear records are your proof of a compliant and well-managed process.